Skip to main content

 BSc (Hons)

-Occupational therapists promote health and wellbeing through everyday activities – helping people who have difficulties caused by illness, disability, accidents or ageing.
+Occupational therapists promote health and wellbeing through everyday activities – working with people who have difficulties caused by a range of issues, including illness, disability, accidents or ageing.

 UCAS Code: B930